DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ## Why a CA is Necessary?

 Every IoT device powered by the KEYNOA client SDK can host multiple applications.
-An application needs to connect securely to a service to exchange data.
-This can be an IoT Cloud Like Azure or an SCADA System.
+An application needs to connect **securely** to a service to exchange the data.
+A service can be an IoT Cloud Like Azure or a SCADA System.

 The security aspect is ensured by the PKI certificates.
 It is thus crucial that the device applications use certificates that are issued by a reliable, and trustworthy Certificate Authority.
 These certificates are enrolled within the onboarding phase and are managed along the lifecycle of the device by KEYNOA.
-Since, these certificates are used by the application to authenticate, we call them App(lication) Certificates.
+Since these certificates are used by the application to authenticate, we call them App(lication) Certificates.

 ![KEYNOA](/img/KEYNOA/reference-doc/CA-1.png)